needle-mirror/com.unity.purchasing.udp/Documentation~/UDP_Package.md

 So you [installed the UDP Package](UDP_Package.md).

-You should only have "Unity Distribution Portal" in the **Window** menu.
+You should ONLY have “Unity Distribution Portal” in the **Window** menu.

-(That is, you should not have Window > Unity IAP)
+(as in, you should NOT have Window > Unity IAP)

 ![img](images/image_51.png)

-Everything you need is in the **UDP Settings** inspector window:
+Everything you need is in the UDP Settings inspector window:

 **Window > Unity Distribution Portal > Settings**
 ![img](images/image_52.png)

-The **IAP Catalog** for UDP is directly included in the **UDP Settings** window:
+The IAP Catalog for UDP is directly included in the UDP Settings window:
 ![img](images/image_53.png)

-When you add / change IAP Products, make sure you save them to the UDP Console by using the PUSH functions:
+Make sure that when you add / change IAP Products, you save them to the UDP Console by using the PUSH functions:

 ![img](images/image_54.png)

-The top **Push** button syncs everything with the UDP console (all IAP Products, Game Title, Settings, Test Accounts)
+The top **Push** button will sync everything with the UDP console (all IAP Products, Game Title, Settings, Test Accounts)

-The Product-specific **Push** only syncs the information about that IAP Product.
+The Product-specific **Push** will only sync the information about that IAP Product.

-The top **Pull** button retrieves the latest UDP Settings that were saved on the UDP Console (all IAP Products, Game Title, Settings, Test Accounts).
-It also overrides any unsaved inputs in your Editor window.
+The top **Pull** button will retrieve the latest UDP Settings that were saved on the UDP Console (all IAP Products, Game Title, Settings, Test Accounts).
+It will also override any unsaved inputs in your Editor window.

 **Don’t forget to PUSH your IAP Product changes once you’re done, and BEFORE you go on to build your game client.**